 Met with Merkel

 President Erdogan met with German Chancellor Angela Merkel yesterday on the phone.
-According to the statement made by the Presidency of Communication, in the meeting, cooperation opportunities, bilateral relations and regional issues regarding the steps to be taken against the Kovid-19 outbreak and the post-epidemic period were discussed.
+According to the statement made by the Presidency of Communication, in the meeting, cooperation opportunities, bilateral relations and regional issues regarding the steps to be taken against the Kovid-19 outbreak and -epidemic period were discussed.
 Erdogan also met with Qatar Emir Sheikh Tamim bin Hamed Al Thani on the phone yesterday.
 Kovid-19, bilateral relations and regional issues were discussed at the meeting.